 The pandemic very clearly shifted consumers to online shopping in higher numbers than ever before.
 But it also shifted in-person shopping behaviors, including a mix of larger, stock-up trips to stores, as well as quicker, fill-in trips, which benefitted c-stores.

 In the past c-stores have been fairly recession-proof since their product offering is so varied, but a primary challenge during the pandemic has been a decrease in travel and foot traffic as people were encouraged to work from home, leading to a 9% decrease in foodservice sales in 2020, according to Mintel.

-Though recovery for c-stores may take until 2022, they can use this time as an opportunity to pivot toward growth areas that consumers have been actively seeking from these businesses.
+Though recovery for c-stores may take years, they can use the insights from the past few years to pivot toward growth areas that consumers have been actively seeking from these businesses.
 We look at four opportunities that c-stores should pursue to amplify growth in the post-pandemic years.

 Healthier Foods Options

 While affordability and convenience of location remain important to c-store shoppers, healthy food options continue to rise in value to consumers, especially for the younger generations who view nutrition as a lifestyle choice.
 A study from the NACS found that 68% of Americans would visit their favorite c-store more often if it offered healthy sandwiches and salads, while 63% said the same about fruits and vegetables.

 But while consumers want to eat healthier, the in-store experience may to guide them.
 C-stores can amplify healthier choices by applying favorable shelf placement and optimizing visual marketing cues to steer consumers toward these choices and increase profits.